By the time I was an independent young adult, I was a full-time passenger on the struggle bus of limited thinking.

 - Anticipating naysayers.
 If or when you run into someone who says something to you like “It’s unrealistic to always be so optimistic.
 It’s OK to complain.
 We’re all going through something or other, so it’s ridiculous to think you can ignore real life and always look for what’s good.” … look the doubter in the eye and recall this fact: it’s impossible to build a positive life based on limiting beliefs.
 Simply nod, smile, walk downstage right, and exit the bus.

-Update your thinking and your world changes, my friend.
-Strive to believe.
-Believe that no matter how bad something is, there’s a smooth and open road ahead – a road illuminated by hopeful glimmers of light.
+Update your thinking and you’ll outperform even your own expectations.
+Strive to believe that no matter how bad something is, there’s a smooth and open road ahead – a road illuminated by hopeful glimmers of light.